-An employee may request a classification review of his or her own position at any time, provided the position has not been reviewed within the last 6 months.
+With the approval of the Department Director aAn employee may request a classification review of his or her own position at any time, provided the position has not been reviewed within the last 6 months.
 Such requests will be submitted to the Human Resources Director in writing through the Department Director.